sloretz/TreadI/docs/reference/use-personal-access-token.md

 TreadI will use this personal access token when you restart it.

-## Delete a personal access token
+## Delete your personal access token

-If you decide you want TreadI to stop using a personal access token, then you must delete the token from the keyring.
+If you decide you want TreadI to stop using your personal access token, then you must delete the token from the keyring.
 Delete the token by running the following command:

 ```